Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You assail the senses of a creature you can see within range, making it feel as though the earth has ceased to support them and they are falling into it.
 The creature must succeed on an INT Save or fall [prone](conditions.md#prone) and be [Blinded](conditions.md#blinded) for the next minute.
 When the target stands from [prone](conditions.md#prone), the effect ends and the creature takes 4d10 Psychic damage, feeling as though its spirit has smashed into its body after a long fall.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the target must repeat this Save whenever it attempts to stand, taking 2d10 Psychic damage and failing to stand on a failed save.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the target must repeat this Save whenever it attempts to stand, taking 2d10 Psychic damage and failing to stand on a failed save.
 - **Classes**: Bard, Sorcerer, Wizard
 *(Source: CS)*